masc-ucsc/docs/docs/pyrope/05-assert.md

 * `verify`: Similar to assert, but it is potentially slow to check, so it is checked only when verification is enabled.

-* `lec`: It is a verification only step that checks that all the arguments are logically equivalent.
-The difference with `verify` that it also accepts functions (only). `lec` does not include the reset state.
+* `lec`: It is a verification-only step that checks that all the arguments are logically equivalent.
+The difference with `verify` is that it also accepts functions (only). `lec` does not include the reset state.
 The first argument is the gold model, the rest are implementation.
-This matters because gold model unknown output bit checks againt any value for the equivalent implementation bit.
+This matters because the gold model unknown output bit checks against any value for the equivalent implementation bit.

 * `restrict`: Constraints or restrictions beyond to check a subset of the